ncatlab/nlab-content/pages/0/8/2/5/5280/content.md

 ### Beta reduced proof

-The preceding proofs are sometimes considered too abstract to easily visualize, but this is slightly misleading: the second proof, involving the construction of a maximal fixed point as a countable limit, can be "beta-reduced" to produce one of the standard "more concrete" proofs.
+The preceding proofs are sometimes considered too abstract to easily visualize, but this is slightly misleading: the second proof, involving the construction of a maximal fixed point as a countable limit, can be "[[beta-reduced]]" to produce one of the standard "more concrete" proofs.

 In a nutshell, the maximal fixed point of the operator $\neg \exists_g \neg \exists_f: P X \to P X$ can be expressed as an alternating series of iterated direct images: